blib-la/hyv/docs/08_MAKING_PRECISE_CALCULATIONS.md

-# Guide to Making Precise Calculations with Hyv
+# Performing Calculations with Hyv

-In Hyv, the GPT-4 AI model can be leveraged to perform detailed mathematical calculations.
-To make Hyv do precise calculations, follow the steps below:
+## Overview

+This guide outlines how to utilize the GPT-4 AI model in Hyv for executing detailed mathematical calculations.
+It addresses questions such as: How to get step by step answers?
+How to create a mathematical model?
+How to assign a problem to the agent?

+## Prerequisites

+Basic knowledge of JavaScript or TypeScript, Node.js, and npm installed on your system.

+## Guide

-## Import Necessary Modules
+### Import Required Modules

-Start by importing the necessary modules.
-This includes `Agent` from `@hyv/core` and `createInstructionTemplate` and `GPTModelAdapter` from `@hyv/openai`.
+Start by importing necessary modules from Hyv's packages.

 ```typescript
 import { Agent } from "@hyv/core";
 import { createInstructionTemplate, GPTModelAdapter } from "@hyv/openai";
 ```

-## Create a Mathematical Model
+### Set Up a Mathematical Model

-Next, define a `GPTModelAdapter` that is specialized for mathematical calculations.
-To do this, create a new `GPTModelAdapter` and specify a custom `systemInstruction`.
-The `createInstructionTemplate` function is used to generate a `systemInstruction` that instructs the AI to solve mathematical problems.
+Next, establish a `GPTModelAdapter` specialized for mathematical calculations, using a custom `systemInstruction`.

 ```typescript
 const mathModel = new GPTModelAdapter({